nate-4000/nate-4000.github.io/blog.md

 # day 1
-ok i got a blog
-what do i do now
-hlep

 ok i figured out how to use a blog
 so umm yeah blog cool

 anyways so i made this guthib repo called NLTTYSE
-its called that cause i was too lazy to learn ansi escape codes, so i remade them but ~~more complicated~~ simpler. its literally one file, so i can just put it here:
+its called that cause i was too lazy to learn ansi escape codes, so i remade them but ~~more complicated~~ simpler.
+its literally one file, so i can just put it here:
 ```py
 """